For people who return to complicated work

 Software should help you pick up where you left off.

-EthereonLabs is building Lumina: an adaptive workspace for creative and technical projects that remembers context, shows what changed, suggests next steps, and keeps the human in control.
+EthereonLabs is building Lumina: an adaptive continuity workspace that restores project context, makes system state legible, suggests bounded next steps, and leaves inspectable records while the human remains in control.

 Research orientation